tseki88/top-framework/README.md

 #### Guidelines to Follow:

+Begin by importing `framework.css` from this repository into your HTML file.

-The framework is utilized by specifying the number of columns to cover (totalling to 16) within each row of `class="row"` that is nested in the parent container div of `class="container"`.
+This framework is utilized by specifying the number of columns to cover (totalling to 16) within each row of `class="row"` that is nested in the parent container div of `class="container"`.

 ```html
 <body>